vlOxolr/cv_challenge/README.md

 ## 2. Quick Start
 - Run main.m to open the GUI, then press enter to startup
 - Choose Folder: Default folder was './dataset'. press select -> Choose Folder to change it.
-Make sure that chosen folder are in following structure:
+Following is the recommended structure of chosen folder:

 ```
 Chosen folder